If you still plan to get married this year what are the implications.

 4. As I am sure you are already aware that the ceremony will more than likely still have restrictions in place for example how many people can attend and social distancing methods in place for areas like the arrivals, guest gatherings, bar service, ceremony room, evening guests and even outdoors, etc…and some staff and guests may have to wear protective masks for personal health reasons.

-5. Group and family photos may not be practical or possible with social distancing.
+5. Group and family Wedding Photos may not be practical or possible with social distancing.

 6. The wedding breakfast/meal could be limited in numbers and also how everyone is seated could be affected.
 The venue may have to consider the safety of the waiters and waitresses and other staff who will more than likely have to have to wear gloves and probably face coverings though out the food service.